-Figure 33-3: The structure of information frame
+Figure 3-3: The structure of information frame

 Hardware 48ms tick count (64bit) : Free run counter.
-The counter on the DRXP board counts up at each received meta-frame.
-The endian of this data is little endian.
+The counter on the DRXP board counts up at each received metaframe.
+This data is in little endian format.
 The value range is [0, 264 -1 ].
-This counter is reset when device file is opened or RESET_DFR with Master reset bit is called.
+This counter is reset when the device file is opened or RESET_DFR with master reset bit is called.

-Frame status (32bit) : If any of the bit is 1, the data of this group should be discarded because it has an error.
+Frame status (32bit) : If any of them is 1, the data of the group should be discarded because it has an error.

-These bits represent real-time statuses of the frames within a group.
+These bits represent real-time statuses of the frames in a group.

 Bit[31:20] unused bits(undefined)